About those velvet ropes

 And we lapped it up.

-2007 came and went, and ‘sharing’ was set to be the theme for 2008 (thus was my prediction anyway) and you could argue that this was proven to be correct in a number of ways.
+2007 came and went, and sharing was set to be the theme for 2008 (that was my prediction anyway) and you could argue that this was proven to be correct in a number of ways.

 In the future, people will look back and say that Facebook was instrumental in introducing Social Media to the masses.
 It unified communications on a consumer level and gradually allowed people to begin sharing.